-- Dispatch: syncing the warehouse with the transportation agencies
+- Dispatch: syncing the warehouse with the transport agencies

 Many retailers work with different shipping companies to outsource order delivery.
 To gain in speed and meet delivery times, both firms need to coordinate their logistics providers to a T.

-Easy WMS provides advantages in this vein; it facilitates load organization and standardizes packaging, labeling, and the assignment of tracking numbers via the Multi Carrier Shipping Software module.
+Easy WMS provides advantages in this vein; it facilitates load organisation and standardises packaging, labelling and the assignment of tracking numbers via the Multi Carrier Shipping Software module.